PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

      include (or will include) significant improvements to common error messages.

-* Checks with labels like **CI / Python 3.x with NumPy dev (pull request)** verify that PlasmaPy works the version of NumPy that is currently being developed on GitHub_.
-Occasionally these tests will fail due to upstream changes or conflicts.

 * The **CI / Documentation (pull request)** check verifies that `PlasmaPy's documentation`_ is able to build correctly from the pull request.
 Warnings are treated as errors.